eleanor-broadway/HPC_Benchmarks/DEEPCAM/README.md

 <!-- Note: Timing from the start of epoch 1 to the end of epoch 16.  -->

 Note: none of them are converging...
-So these parameters **do not** work for training on Cirrus.
+So these parameters **do not** work for training on Cirrus at this scale.

 > :warning: Not clear how changing the global batch size will affect the performance, based on the other fixed hyperparameters.
 This could be investigated by tuning the hyperparameters to our target architectures, instead of using the NERSC-10 defaults.

-Increasing the batch size has made the per-epoch time slower.
-Not sure about convergence as it crashed early
+### Results: Mini

+> :warning: Does not converge when using the NERSC-10 parameters.

+DeepCAM quality target (0.82 intersection over union (IoU)) is met at epoch 35 when using default parameters.
+However, when using the NERSC-10 specification, we reach max epochs (64) without converging.